-Today’s technological and economical context allows for ecommerce businesses of all types to take off and thrive.
+Today’s technological and economical context allows for eCommerce businesses of all types to take off and thrive.
 However, it’s easy for new entrepreneurs to get caught up in the latest trends and follow what the current “fad” dictates.
-While that’s not necessarily a bad thing, launching an ecommerce business without knowing the fundamentals might not prove as profitable as one might think.
+While that’s not necessarily a bad thing, launching an eCommerce businesses without knowing the fundamentals might not prove as profitable as one might think.

 We’ll also provide info on how they work and how you should focus your efforts to maximize your profits, along with some pros and cons so you’ll have a better knowledge of what you’re getting yourself into.
 So just keep reading to find out!

 You’ve probably heard this term quite a lot.
 But what is dropshipping exactly and how does it work?
 When you run a dropshipping business, you’ll be selling products that are not your own.
 Everything you sell will be packaged and shipped by a third party and you’ll never have to interact with your products, should you choose to do so.
 However, keep in mind that a small cut of every sale will go to the third party provider.

 - All you need is a website, you won’t have to buy stock or manage inventory;

 - Better cash flow;

 - It’s one of the easiest ecommerce businesses models to get into.

 - You don’t have control over the products or their quality;

 - The competition is extremely high;